-Students need to prepare a paper (5,000 - 6,000 words) and presentation analysing one of the regulated industries or professions based on the economic theories and concepts discussed during the course.
+Students need to prepare a paper (5,000-6,000 words) and presentation analysing one of the regulated industries or professions based on the economic theories and concepts discussed during the course.
 In addition, and to the extent it is relevant for the topic at hand, students are invited to discuss how regulation may conflict with competition law enforcement, similar to the example that we will discuss in class of the regulation of liberal professions.
-The deadline for registering paper topics is Wednesday 19 February (but earlier is better, of course) and the deadline for submitting the papers is Monday 2 March, 23:59.
+The final deadline for registering paper topics is Wednesday 15 February 2023 (but the earlier, the better) and the deadline for submitting the papers is Monday 6 March 2023, 9:00.

 The last two classes will be devoted to short presentations (15-20 minutes) of the papers by the groups.
 Please note that every student needs to participate in the presentation.
 Timing the presentation well is essential.
 The grade will depend on the level and accuracy of the analysis (50%), structure (including presentation and discussion of RQ) (20%), use of literature (10%), language/layout (10%), and presentation (10%).
-This will be explained in more detail in the lectures of 19/20 February.
+This will be explained in more detail in the lectures of 14/15 February.

-The second part of the final grade will be based on the student's performance in the written exam.
-The written exam will consist of three open questions (closed books) and will constitute 75% of your final grade.
-The exam will take place on Wednesday 11 March.
+The second part of the final grade will be based on the student's performance in the written (online) exam.
+The written exam will consist of open questions (closed books) and will also constitute 50% of your final grade.
+The exam will take place on Wednesday 15 March (13.30-15.30).
 Prior to the exam you will receive an explanation of the structure of the exam and examples of the types of questions that will be asked.